MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-reporting-for-multiple-vat-registrations.md

 3. On the **Multiple VAT registrations** tab, set **VAT declaration**, **EU Sales List**, and **Intrastat** to **Yes** to activate VAT reporting, EU sales list reporting, or Intrastat reporting respectively, for the selected legal entity.

 > [!NOTE]
-> Only country-specific functionality that's applicable to the country of the primary address of the selected legal entity is available.
-Formats for the VAT declaration, EU sales list, and Intrastat are available for countries of other VAT registrations.
-Other country-specific functionality that is applicable to the countries of other VAT registrations isn't available in this legal entity.
+> Only country/region-specific functionality that's applicable to the country/region of the primary address of the selected legal entity is available.
+Formats for the VAT declaration, EU sales list, and Intrastat are available for countries/regions of other VAT registrations.
+Other country/region-specific functionality that's applicable to the countries/regions of other VAT registrations isn't available in this legal entity.

 ## Set up country/region properties for multiple VAT registrations